B2.2 Understand and recall commonly used square numbers and their square roots.

 A number that, when multiplied by itself, gives the number (square).
 For example, 3 is the square root of 9, because \(3 \times \;3 = \;9\).

-Note: Determining the length of a side of a square whose area is given is calculating the square root of that number.
+Note: Determining the length of a side of a square where the area is given is calculated by finding the square root of the area.
 The name of the sign used for writing square roots is radical.
 The radicand is the number below the radical.

 \(\sqrt {25} \; = \;5\)